Ultramaxu/borkscreen/README.md

 ```bash
 cargo test
 ```

+## Roadmap

+- Add support to list all the window titles
+- Redo the X11 bindings in TDD
+- Add support for Windows
+- (Maybe add XCB support)
+- (Maybe add support for Wayland)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.